tom-p-huck/mypage/README.md

 Finally, I had the oppertunity to visit the company's site in Shanghai for three months, where I helped to transfer the developed modeling techniques to a new project.

 ### Publications
-Here is an overview of my publications:
+Here is list of my publications:
 - Huck, Tom P., Nadine Münch, Luisa Hornung, Christoph Ledermann, and Christian Wurll.
 "Risk assessment tools for industrial human-robot collaboration: Novel approaches and practical needs" (2021). <br/> <i> This is my most recent publication.
 It will soon appear in the Journal "Safety Science".</i>
 - Huck, Tom P., Christoph Ledermann, and Torsten Kröger.
 "Virtual Adversarial Humans finding Hazards in Robot Workplaces."
 (2021). <br/> <i> This paper will be presented at the 2021 IEEE Conference on Robotics and Automation (ICRA).
 You can find a preprint [here](https://arxiv.org/abs/2103.00973). </i>
 - Huck, Tom P., Christoph Ledermann, and Torsten Kröger.
 "Simulation-based Testing for Early Safety-Validation of Robot Systems."
 2020 IEEE Symposium on Product Compliance Engineering-(SPCE Portland).
 IEEE, 2020. <br/>